 How often to water herbs in Winter: | Perennial herbs outdoors do not need any additional water in Winter as this increases the risk of root rot. |

-It is important to note this table is a guide and there are several variables that can affect how often to water herbs such as the size of the pot, temperature and the hours and intensity of sun.
+It is important to note that this table is a guide, and several variables, such as the size of the pot, temperature, and the hours and intensity of the sun, can affect how often herbs are watered.

 Keep reading to ensure you are watering your herbs with the right frequency in different conditions to keep the plant healthy…